MindscapeHQ/raygun4reactnative/sdk/README.md

 Raygun4ReactNative uses internally [Raygun4Android](https://github.com/MindscapeHQ/raygun4android/)
 and [Raygun4Apple](https://github.com/MindscapeHQ/raygun4apple) to capture errors on the platform framework layer.

-These two platform providers are initialized by default when the Raygun4ReactNative provider is initalized.
+These two platform providers are initialized by default when the Raygun4ReactNative provider is initialized.
-To disable this, set `disableNativeCrashReporting` to `false` in the `RaygunClientOptions`.
+To disable this, set `disableNativeCrashReporting` to `true` in the `RaygunClientOptions`.

 > [!IMPORTANT]
 > Errors happening in the platform framework layer won't be captured by Raygun unless the provider has been initialized.